-Terrorism has been a subject of countless articles, talk shows, studies, and programs from all over the world.
+Terrorism has been the subject of countless articles, talk shows, studies, and programs from all over the world.
 However, there are very few that approach terrorist organizations as economic organizations.
 Investigating the cost of terrorism in terms of supply and demand, shows that a terrorist organization is very similar to any economic project.
 In other words, there are material conditions for its success or failure, and this is what the following paragraphs will expose.

 Anyone can analyze and understand terrorism from an economic point of view, and it would be useful to use basic economic notions to understand not only terrorism but also power struggle and politics in general.
-Economy is always at the heart of conflict, and in that sense the Global Terrorism Database study offers some interesting observations.
+Economics is always at the heart of conflict, and in that sense the Global Terrorism Database study offers some interesting observations.

-Terrorist organizations that have been active in the second half of the 20th century have been centrist, small, and numerous.
+Terrorist organizations, that have been active in the second half of the 20th century, have been on average, small, and numerous.
 This can be explained using economics.
 The first thing that comes to mind when we read this, is to wonder how that is the case when ISIS, the most dangerous terrorist organization today, is far from being small.
 This too has an economic explanation.
-ISIS uses terrorism but is not a terrorist organization in the classical sense.
+ISIS uses terrorism but is not a terrorist organization in the traditional sense.
 It is a new model that does not fit the previous ones.
 ISIS gets funding from abroad certainly, but it is also able to fund itself and create new resources when it occupies land, invests in infrastructure, and collects taxes in areas under its control.
 It also has a big presence on social media with an ideological project, and sophisticated propaganda.
 From an economics perspective, to a large extent it resembles a state.